 One of the most used features of SharePoint Online and OneDrive for Business is the sync functionality.
 It enables offline access to content, and most people like it because it functions similarly to a user drive.
 However, when you allow synchronization of content to computers that are not managed by your organization, you may be opening yourself up to serious data loss or a breach.
 We know that the security of home computers is in most cases insufficient for storing corporate data.
 Office 365 enables you to configure rules that only allow synchronization to domain-joined computers.
 People will still be able to use Office 365 from home PCs and laptops, but no data will sync to those computers.
 The setting for synchronization is found under OneDrive Admin (https://admin.onedrive.com) > Sync.

-These are five simple things that your organization can do today to make your Office 365 environment more secure.
-Remember: Securing Office 365 is your responsibility, too.
+These are five simple things that your organization can do today to improve your Office 365 security environment.
+Remember: Office 365 security is your responsibility, too.
 Microsoft is responsible for the things you cannot control like uptime, high availability, etc. But it’s important that you take the additional steps in-house to protect your mission-critical data.

 Jethro Seghers is the Program Director at SkySync.
 He is responsible for Technical Evangelism, Product and Brand Recognition.
 He has over 15 years of experience in consulting, development, marketing, and product management.
 Jethro was an Office 365 MVP for five years.
 He is an internationally recognized author and speaker for Azure, Office 365 and Cloud Services.